jxnpass/jxnpass.github.io/_posts/2024-9-29-UtahStatsStudy.md

 ---
 title: "UtahStats Survey Report"
 description: I partnered with the Instagram account UtahStats to learn about young adult culture in Provo/Orem.
-Here I share what I learned from the data regarding young adult lifestyle, college, dating, relationships, and other interesting topics, and how the analysis turned into my first ever marketable product.
+Here I share what I learned from the data regarding young adult lifestyle, college, dating, relationships, and other interesting topics, and how the analysis turned into my first distributable product.
 layout: post

 github: